pranavsinghpatil/LiveIQ/debt-doc/04_database_guide.md

 ## Database Overview

-ChatSynth uses PostgreSQL as its primary database, with Redis for caching.
-This guide explains the database schema, relationships, and common operations.
+ChatSynth uses PostgreSQL as its primary database to store chat logs from multiple AI platforms (ChatGPT, Mistral, Gemini), along with user data, annotations, and version history.
+Redis is used for caching and real-time features.

 ## Schema Design